waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30:** North of Cherrygrove.
 Mr. Pokemon at (17,5).

 ## Immediate Plan
-1. Battle/Talk to Youngster at (6, 30).
+1. Head North on the left side of Route 30 towards Violet City.
-2. Head North on the left side of Route 30 towards Violet City.
+2. Watch for more trainers or items.
-3. Battle Youngster at (5, 23).
+3. Reach Violet City.

 ## Tool Dev Notes
 - **Lesson:** Custom Tool Limit is 5.
 Must delete an existing tool (`delete_tool`) before defining a new one.